 Get rid of your debit card or have it held by someone who is privy to your plan.

-Transfer of attorney over your account to someone you trust.
+Transfer power of attorney over your account to someone you trust.
 If you want to continue to have access to your account, you may want to significantly reduce your daily withdrawal limit.

 Cancel your overdraft facility.